-Eligible applicants Quality Label for support role - international organisations 47 and any organisation legally established in an EU Member State or a third country associated to the Programme.
-Quality Label for host role - any organisation operating in those regions of third countries where humanitarian aid activities and operations take place and where there are no ongoing international or non-international armed conflicts.
-A Quality Label application should only refer to the entirety of an organisation with its departments and/or branches 48 .
+Eligible applicants Quality Label for support role - international organisations 58 and any organisation legally established in an EU Member State or a third country associated to the Programme.
+Quality Label for host role - any organisation operating in those regions of third countries not associated to the Programme where humanitarian aid activities and operations take place and where there are no ongoing international or non-international armed conflicts.
+A Quality Label application should only refer to the entirety of an organisation with its departments and/or branches 59 .
 Groups of young people are not eligible.
 Duration of Quality Label validity The Quality Label is valid for the whole duration of the programming period 2021 - 2027, subject to compliance monitoring and periodical reassessments which will be carried out by EACEA.
 After the end of the 2021-2027 programming period, the Quality Label remains valid until the end of the last activity in which the organisation is involved.
 The Quality Label for lead organisations remains valid until the end of the last grant agreement signed by the beneficiary organisation.
 When to apply?
 Applications can be submitted on a continuous basis.
-Organisations willing to take part in Humanitarian Aid Volunteering projects under the 2024 call must have submitted their application for Quality Label electronically by 21 September 2023 at 17:00 (Brussels time).
-Organisations willing to participate in the Humanitarian Aid Volunteering projects under the 2025 call must submit their applications for Quality Label electronically, via the Funding & Tenders Portal Electronic Submission System (see part E) by 24 September 2024 at 17:00 (Brussels time).
+Organisations willing to take part in Humanitarian Aid Volunteering projects under the 2025 call must have submitted their application for Quality Label electronically by 24 September 2024 at 17:00 (Brussels time).
+Organisations willing to participate in the Humanitarian Aid Volunteering projects under the 2026 call must submit their applications for Quality Label electronically, via the Funding & Tenders Portal Electronic Submission System (see part E) by 23 September 2025 at 17:00 (Brussels time).
 Where to apply?
 To the Education and Culture Executive Agency via the Funding & Tenders Portal Electronic Submission System (see part E).
 Exclusion Criteria A declaration of honour signed by the legal representative must be annexed to the application form.